 The clever marketing spin of Brilliant Earth implies that this premium is a result of their ethical and eco-friendly approach to diamonds, however as we know their diamonds are as ethical and conflict free as their competitors and while the eco-friendly approach to packaging is admirable, it cannot justify a $1,000 price difference.

-On their website, Brilliant Earth note three main benefits of lab-grown diamonds:
+On their website, Brilliant Earth note three main benefits of lab-grown synthetic diamonds:

 "Lab created diamonds are sustainable diamonds; they are ethically grown with minimal environmental impact."